Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-Previous work in estimating dissimilarity measures on empirical graphs has determined a Gibbs–Boltzmann distribution on picking a path between two nodes over a bag-of-paths in a given network \cite{franccoisse2017bagofpaths}.
-However, this bag-of-paths approach does not directly model the distribution of shortest path \emph{lengths} between node pairs.
-Our proposed approach provides the desired distribution, but for networks generated from some underlying random graph model with independent edges.
-One method to apply our approach is to first infer a model given the observed network.
-Inference can be performed in a myriad of ways \cite{newman2016inferenceannotated, newman2018inference, goldenberg2010inference}, but may induce computational overhead if the network is very large.
+Previous work in estimating dissimilarity measures on empirical networks has determined a Gibbs–Boltzmann distribution on picking a path between two nodes over a bag-of-paths in a given network \cite{franccoisse2017bagofpaths}.
+However, this bag-of-paths approach does not directly model the distribution of geodesic lengths between node pairs.
+Our proposed approach provides the desired distribution, but for networks generated by an underlying sparse statistical network model with conditionally independent edges.
+One way to apply our approach is to first infer such a model given the observed network; inference can be performed in a myriad of ways \cite{newman2016inferenceannotated, newman2018inference, goldenberg2010inference}, but may potentially incur computational overhead if the network is very large.

-Another method is to exploit the graph-coarsening property of SBMs described in Sec. \ref{sec:sbm}, wherein nodes are completely defined by their block membership, to determine the SPLD of empirical graphs.
+A computationally cheap form of inference exploits the network-coarsening property of SBMs described in Sec. \ref{sec:sbm}, wherein nodes are completely defined by their block membership.
 This has the advantage of reducing the parametrization from one in terms of a large number of nodes $n$, to one in terms of a small number of blocks $k\ll n$.
-If we have a network represented by the adjacency matrix $A$, with known node labels indicated by the assignment matrix $Z$, then assuming that $(A,Z)$ is generated by an SBM permits a maximum likelihood estimate of its parameters from Eq. \ref{eq:sbm}, regardless of how node labels were inferred, and with no computational cost except for summation of node and edge counts.
+For a network represented by the adjacency matrix $\mat{A}$, with known node labels indicated by the $n\times k$ assignment matrix $\mat{Z}$, assuming that $(\mat{A},\mat{Z})$ is generated by a $k$-block SBM permits a maximum likelihood estimate of its parameters $(\mat{B},\vect{\pi})$ regardless of how node labels were determined, and with no computational cost except for summation of node and edge counts.
 We refer the reader to Appendix \ref{sec:apdx_gcsbm} for more details.
-The SPLD associated with the inferred SBM can then be used to study shortest path lengths in the original network.
+The GLD associated with the inferred SBM can then be used to study geodesic lengths in the empirical network.